 Hi!
 I am a Bioinformatics Scientist in the FAS Informatics Group at Harvard University.

-I was recently a postdoctoral researcher at the University of Montana in Jeff Good's lab, and I studied at Indiana University under the advisement of Matt Hahn.
+Previously I was a postdoctoral researcher at the University of Montana in Jeff Good's lab, and I studied at Indiana University with Matt Hahn.

 Outside of the lab, I have a passion for dogs and animals in general.
 I also enjoy being active and doing puzzles with my partner!